ChristfriedBalizou/ChristfriedBalizou/README.md

 - 👋 Hi, I’m @ChristfriedBalizou
 - 👀 I’m interested in F1
-- 🌱 I’m currently working on a self hosted Git repository / VaultWarden
+- 🌱 I’m currently working on a self hosted Git repository
 <!--
 - 💞️ I’m looking to collaborate on